-Lewis Michaelson is President of Katz & Associates.
-In addition to his management and leadership responsibilities, he serves as a principal in charge for public participation, conflict management and environmental impact analysis outreach projects.
+Lewis serves as principal in charge for public participation, conflict management and environmental impact analysis outreach projects.
 As a communication professional, Lewis serves as a senior facilitator, mediator and environmental dispute resolution specialist for the firm’s highest profile projects and clients.
 With nearly 30 years of experience in designing and facilitating consensus-building programs for environmental, planning and infrastructure projects, Lewis is in high demand as a third party neutral and strategic advisor.

 Over the years, Lewis has facilitated community outreach and consensus for projects and issues involving a wide range of subjects, including transportation, energy production and transmission, wastewater and stormwater projects, airport facilities, regional water supply facilities, hazardous waste cleanup, watershed planning, military base closures and expansions, and land use management plans.
 He also has helped countless organizations examine their mission and goals and develop strategic plans for future growth and success.